BIIFSweden/LCI_Workshop/README.md

 ## 2) Handling noise

-Microscopic images may be affected by different types of noise: dark noise from sensors, shot noise (due to inherent nature of light), readout noise (due to amplification and conversion of the signal).
-There are different image processing techniques that can be used to denoise images.
+Microscopic images may be affected by different types of noise: dark noise from sensors, shot noise (due to the inherent nature of light), and readout noise (due to amplification and conversion of the signal).
+Different image processing techniques can be used to denoise images.
 In this workshop, we will focus on convolution filters.
 The image below shows the effect of the averaging filter during acquisition.

 ![](images/averaging_filter.png?raw=true "Screenshot")

-Each group should take a specific reference image and generate the output measures using the script "Noise.ijm" script.
+Each group will work with a specific set of images and generate the output measures using the "Noise.ijm" script.

 :arrow_right: Images to be used in this session are located in "../images/noise/".
 When processing the "Tissue_" images, split the channels and select the DAPI channel before running the script ("Image->Color->Split Channels").

 :people_holding_hands: Group assignment:
-* Group 1: images "Nuclei_no_avg.nd2" and "Tissue_no_avg.nd2"
+* All groups: images "Nuclei_no_avg.nd2" and "Tissue_no_avg.nd2"
-* Group 2: images "Nuclei_avg_2x.nd2" and "Tissue_2x_avg.nd2"
+* Group 1: images "Nuclei_avg_2x.nd2" and "Tissue_2x_avg.nd2"
-* Group 3: images "Nuclei_avg_4x.nd2" and "Tissue_4x_avg.nd2"
+* Group 2: images "Nuclei_avg_4x.nd2" and "Tissue_4x_avg.nd2"
-* Group 4: images "Nuclei_avg_8x.nd2" and "Tissue_8x_avg.nd2"
+* Group 3: images "Nuclei_avg_8x.nd2" and "Tissue_8x_avg.nd2"
-* Group 5: images "Nuclei_avg_16x.nd2" and "Tissue_16x_avg.nd2"
+* Group 4: images "Nuclei_avg_16x.nd2" and "Tissue_16x_avg.nd2"

 :arrow_right: Instructions to run the script and generate the measures:
 * Open the image of interest in Fiji;